huangc28/reactsugar/README.md

 ### Pure function component

-`reactsugar -p home` ---> does the same as the above, just that the component is now in pure function.
+`reactsugar home -p` ---> does the same as the above, just that the component is now in pure function.